campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 But wow, that's a whole lot of words.
 Still with me?

 Maybe I've taken things too far.
 Maybe a game like *Xenoblade Chronicles 3* doesn't need a 20,000 page essay.
-Maybe it's simply meant to be appreciated for what it is: a sophomoric JRPG that has some serious mechanical and technical merits, but hasn't outgrown its awkward JRPG roots.
+Maybe it's simply meant to be appreciated for what it is: a sophomoric work that has some serious mechanical and technical merits, but hasn't outgrown its awkward JRPG roots.
 Maybe it deserves to be loved, warts and all, for what it sets out to do?

 <div class="imageContainer">
   <img :src="'/xc3end.jpeg'"/>
   <span class="titleImageCaption text--secondary">If nothing else, *Xenoblade Chronicles 3* succeeds it sets high expectations for Xenoblade Chronicles 4.</span>
 </div>

-That's certainly a valid viewpoint; I would never take that away from someone, since that's how I feel about Xenoblade Chronicles 2.
-I would never call it a "perfect" game, but it *is* one of my favorites.
-Unfortunately, I can't say the same thing about Xenoblade Chronicles 3, but maybe others *can*.
+That's certainly a valid viewpoint; I would never take that away from someone, since that's how I feel about *Xenoblade Chronicles 2*.
+I would never call that game a "perfect game", but it *is* one of my favorites.
+Unfortunately, I can't say the same thing about *Xenoblade Chronicles 3*, but maybe others *can*.

-Still, for all the things that *Xenoblade Chronicles 3* does wrong, there's enough good stuff here to make this a game worth playing (depending on your tastes and tolerances, of course).
-It's also exciting to consider *Xenoblade Chronicles 3* as stepping stone towards something great.
+Still, for all the things that *Xenoblade Chronicles 3* does wrong, there's enough good stuff here to make it a game worth playing (depending on your tastes and tolerances, of course).
+It's also exciting to consider *Xenoblade Chronicles 3* as a stepping stone towards something great.
 Fantastic, even.

 Hopefully, Monolith Soft will be granted more time, a bigger budget, better hardware, and a pandemic-free environment when they start their next adventure.

-I'll be eagerly waiting for it, listening to *Xenoblade Chronicles 3*'s soundtrack in the meantime.
+Until then, I'll be eagerly waiting, listening to *Xenoblade Chronicles 3*'s soundtrack in the meantime.

 **Verdict: 3 Rare Doodads Out of 5**